BrandonLuk/minesweeper-solver/README.md

 If no guaranteed safe move can be found, then we find the saf*est* move.
 The algorithm does this by generating all possible combinations of mines and safe spaces among the frontier cells.
 Cells that appear as safe in many combinations have a higher chance of being a safe pick.
 The chance of picking a safe cell among all the other covered cells outside of the frontier is also considered.

 # Results
+Over 3000 boards this solver achieved around a 35% winrate.